cleanlab/cleanlab/docs/source/index.rst

         return_indices_ranked_by='self_confidence',
     )

-:py:class:`CleanLearning <cleanlab.classification.CleanLearning>` (option 1) also works with models from most standard ML frameworks by wrapping the model for scikit-learn compliance, e.g. huggingface/tensorflow/keras (using our KerasWrapperModel), pytorch (using skorch package), etc.
+:py:class:`CleanLearning <cleanlab.classification.CleanLearning>` (option 1) also works with models from most standard ML frameworks by wrapping the model for scikit-learn compliance, e.g. :ref:`tensorflow/keras <text>` (using our KerasWrapperModel), :ref:`pytorch <image>` (using skorch package), etc.

 By default, :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` returns a boolean mask of label issues.
 You can instead return the indices of potential mislabeled examples by setting `return_indices_ranked_by` in :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>`.
 The indices are ordered by likelihood of a label error (estimated via :py:meth:`rank.get_label_quality_scores <cleanlab.rank.get_label_quality_scores>`).

+Beyond standard classification tasks, cleanlab can also detect mislabeled examples in: :ref:`multi-label data <multilabel_classification>` (e.g. image/document tagging), :ref:`sequence prediction <token_classification>` (e.g. entity recognition), and :ref:`data labeled by multiple annotators <multiannotator>` (e.g. crowdsourcing).

 .. important::
    Cleanlab performs better if the ``pred_probs`` from your model are **out-of-sample**.
 Details on how to compute out-of-sample predicted probabilities for your entire dataset are :ref:`here <pred_probs_cross_val>`.

-..
-   TODO - include the url for tf and torch beginner tutorials

 3. Train robust models with noisy labels
 ----------------------------------------